goofball222/unifi/README.md

 ---

 **NOTE:**

+2019-08-15:
+* Dropping -debian-nomongo tags from auto-build/Docker Hub.
+The cloud configuration with multiple tags per-build setup, and recreating build rules to change the latest version of each release makes it tedious to maintain.
+It will also improve build times.
+The Dockerfiles and setup for it will remain in the GitHub repo and can be built locally if needed/wanted.
+* Version tags added.
+These will track the latest point release versions up to the time version is declared/released as stable by UI.
+* Once a version is declared stable the version tag will track the last UI declared stable point release.
+If you need stable candidate, testing, etc. point releases for that version once it is stable you will need to target those specific tags.

 **Alpine and -nomongo tags DO NOT contain any internal MongoDB binaries.
 You must connect them to an external Mongo DB container or other host instance.**